Close Menu

 • LinkedIn

 Sean has been writing about games since 2007.
-He mostly specializes in written reviews especially in some of his favorite genres like JRPG's, Platformers, and Action games.
+He mostly specializes in writing news and game reviews especially in some of his favorite genres like JRPG's, Indies, Platformers, and Action games.
 Aside from that, he also hosts a gaming podcast called Video Games 2 the MAX and helps out wherever needed.

 Copyright @2025 The Outerhaven Productions